GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/collectimages.md

 To create a custom ML model we need to collect training images from your particular use case.
 Including a good quality, high number of training images may lead to a higher quality ML model.

-The images are acquired from the camera and written on disk on the server, from where they are uploaded in batch to to Google Cloud Storage (GCS) with the gsutil rsync command.
+The images are acquired from the camera and written on disk on the edge server, from where they are uploaded in batch to Google Cloud Storage (GCS) with the `gsutil rsync` command.
 Once the images are in GCS, they can be subsequently used as source data by the Visual Inspection AI cloud service during ML model training.

 When creating the training dataset in Visual Inspection AI, you will need to label the images.
 This tells the service which images are examples of anomalies and which are normal.
 Labelling the images is done in the VIAI console.